snap-one/docs-driverworks-api/source/includes/36_variable/_1-AddVariable.md

 There is no limit to the string length for a variable created using AddVariable.

-Valid variable types are: BOOL, DATE, DEVICE, FLOAT, INT, LEVEL, LIST, MEDIA, NUMBER, ROOM, STATE, STRING, TIME, ULONG, XML.
+Valid variable types are:

+- BOOL
+- DATE
+- DEVICE
+- FLOAT
+- INT
+- LEVEL
+- LIST
+- MEDIA
+- NUMBER
+- ROOM
+- STATE
+- STRING
+- TIME
+- ULONG
+- XML

 ### Returns